davidf03/hcdocs/README.md

 ###### <a name="scss-nomenclature-types-utilities-orders"></a>Orders

-Whereas the order of other [class-structures](#scss-nomenclature-anatomy-note) depends upon the number of class selectors present, the distinction between 'higher-' and 'lower-order' Utilities depends, by analogy, upon the number of properties present, with lower-order Utilities containing only one property, and higher- more than one.
+Whereas the order of other [class structures](#scss-nomenclature-anatomy-note) depends upon the number of class selectors present, the distinction between 'higher-' and 'lower-order' Utilities depends, by analogy, upon the number of properties present, with lower-order Utilities containing only one property, and higher- more than one.

 Classifying Utilities in this way also hints at a soft but useful benchmark helping to delineate between Utilities and lower-order Objects.